RealsearchGroup/RealsearchGroup.github.io/_projects/dependency-tree-metric-aggregation.md

 Is that a problem?
 Well, it may depend on the metric.
 That is where we need help ...

-## Survey procedure and participation
+## Survey Details
 We are looking for survey participants, as mentioned previously, to provide feedback on our initial prototype methods for aggregating metrics using information throughout a package's dependency tree.
+If we are completely wrong - that is good to know too!

 Participation includes filling out a questionaire about the metrics and aggregation methods, followed by 3 questions to help us understand the background and experience of our participants that may influence their responses.
 Overall, the survey should take less than 15 minutes to complete.